1. Do I have to be an English or Education major to qualify for the Teaching Program?

 13. If a teacher does a good job, can a teaching contract be extended?

-Yes, you may extend your contract at the end of 1 year.
+Yes, you may extend your contract at the end of the 1 year.